deployphp/deployer/docs/recipe/cakephp.md

 <!-- Instead edit recipe/cakephp.php -->
 <!-- Then run bin/docgen -->

-# How to Deploy a Cakephp Project
+# How to Deploy a CakePHP Project

 ```php
 require 'recipe/cakephp.php';